Did Kriti Sanon Walk Out Of Mohit Suri's Malang? Here's The Truth

 Mohit Suri's upcoming film, Malang is touted to be one of the most anticipated films of this year.
 Ever since the trailer dropped, Aditya Roy Kapur and Disha Patani's sizzling chemistry is the talk of the town.
 Even the recently-released first track titled 'Chal Ghar Chalen' has received a thumbs up from the audience.

 Meanwhile recently, there were reports floating in the media that Kriti Sanon was the original choice to play the leading lady in this romantic thriller.
-However she walked out of this film and picked up some other projects.
+However, she walked out of this film and picked up some other projects.
 The makers then roped in Disha Patani in her place.

 In a recent interview with Bombay Times, director Mohit Suri dismissed these rumours and clarified, "We had approached Kriti.
 She had even read the script and we were planning out the dates, but it didn't work out."